 • Cloth produce bags → fruits, veggies.

-Tip: Don’t throw away what you already own.
-Use up your plastic Tupperware until it wears out—zero-waste isn’t about buying new, it’s about using what you have wisely.
+Don't throw away the stuff you already have.
+Use your plastic Tupperware until it wears out; using what you already have is the essence of zero-waste, not buying new.

 Step 5: Reduce Food Waste